PJMantoss/pix-store/README.md

 Still in the context file, inside a useEffect hook, I imported JSON data of the photos information from an API using fetch and saved the data in a state.
 Then using the data in the context state I map over it in the photos page and display the images.

+CHALLENGES: The major challenge I experienced was how to display a favorite-icon and a add-to-cart icon when a user hovers over an image.
+SOLUTION: To solve this I created a Hovered state(a boolean) and tracked it in the Image component.

 Date: December 2020

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).